Sports and Mental Health, and Coping with Emotional Pain

 When you can do this you may find that we are all human, imperfect beings.
 This doesn’t mean that you forget nor does it mean you let things continually happen.
 But what it does mean is that you let go of the circumstance and come to the conclusion that sometimes we are unable to control and/or determine everything that happens to us because we are imperfect and those imperfections result in imperfect situations.

-Most important is Prayer –When we acknowledge that there is something bigger, more powerful, forgiving, compassionate, all knowing, all accepting and consistent working on our behalf it does something for the soul.
+Most important is Meditation and Prayer –When we acknowledge that there is something bigger, more powerful, forgiving, compassionate, all-knowing, all accepting and consistent working on our behalf it does something for the soul.
 Spending time in prayer focusing on what we have, where we have come from and where we can go has been proven to completely eliminate stress and reduce problems.

 Music - Trying listening to uplifting music.
 Instrumental music is great or you can try music from your favorite artist.
 But only if the topic is uplifting and encouraging.